 The Supervisor Mentor Program was established because of a recommendation made by the Governor's Child Welfare Reform Council.
 It is charged with providing intense, one-on-one mentoring to new supervisors as well as those veteran supervisors who may need such support.
 The goal of mentoring is to enhance the capabilities of supervisory staff so that they can perform their duties effectively.
 The Supervisor Mentor Program was successfully piloted in December 2015.
-Because of advocacy by DFCS leadership for additional funding to expand the supervisor mentoring program, \$2.5 million dollars were approved in the Governor's 2018 FY budget to further expand the supervisor mentoring program.
-During the period under review, the program was expanded with the hiring of three unit managers and 19 supervisor mentors.
+Because of advocacy by DFCS leadership for additional funding to expand the supervisor mentoring program, \$2.5 million dollars were approved in the Governor's 2018 FY budget to further expand the supervisor mentoring of three unit managers and 19 supervisor mentors.
 Plans are to add two additional supervisor mentors for a total of 23 mentors (21 new and two pilot).
 Mentoring has been provided in each of the three districts, and 25 supervisors have completed mentoring since February 1, 2018.
 With the expansion of the Supervisor Mentoring Program, new supervisors are now being mentored within a few months of their promotion dates, thereby creating a process that supports them as they begin their supervisor roles.